Reny96-hash/EmployeeManagementSystem/README.md

-**Employee Management System Overview:The employee management system is designed to help users efficiently manage their tasks and responsibilities by providing a user-friendly interface for creating, viewing, updating, and deleting tasks.
+**Employee Management System Overview:The employee management system is designed to help admin efficiently manage the employee details by providing a user-friendly interface for creating, viewing, updating, and deleting.
 It includes essential features such as secure user authentication, as well as managing the employee profile.
 With built-in validation such as input field validation and email validation, the application ensures a seamless user experience while enhancing productivity and organization in both personal and professional settings. **

 **This apps **contain** the following features:**